MarkHaoxiang/florl/README.md

 ### Benchmark

-A benchmark is a collection of experiments, which share the same Task.
-Benchmarks can be grouped.\
+A benchmark is a collection of tasks, which can use the same algorithm.

 ### Development